CrunchyData/crunchy-katacoda/postgresql-devel/basics/advdatatype/02-array.md

 You'll notice that the text values that contain whitespaces (e.g. `Project Management`) are enclosed by double quotes.
 Numeric arrays won't contain quotes, but textual arrays may.
-The [official docs](https://www.postgresql.org/docs/current/arrays.html#ARRAYS-IO) has details on how array values are outputted.
+The [official docs](https://www.postgresql.org/docs/current/arrays.html#ARRAYS-IO) have details on how array values are outputted.

 Array elements each have a position within the array.
 Postgres uses a **one-based** numbering convention for arrays; that is, the first array element is